FCS-analysis/PyCorrFit/Readme.txt

-PyCorrFit - a scientific tool for fitting correlation curves on a logarithmic plot.
+Scientific tool for fitting correlation curves on a logarithmic plot.

 In current biomedical research, fluorescence correlation spectroscopy (FCS) is  applied to characterize molecular dynamic processes in vitro and in living cells.
 Commercial